pipeviz/pipeviz/fixtures/realistic/README.md

 * **045-proddb1-pkg-ls** (scan-yum) - yum-based scanner reports mysql pkg.
 * **050-proddb1-mysql** (scan-mysql) - a multifaceted scanner that both looks at the proc table, inspects a mysql config, and issues some queries to report on both the mysql process and the datasets contained therein.
 * **055-stage** (pvc) - manually reports the stage box, on Digital Ocean.
+* **060-stage-app** (scan-drush) - same drush-based scanner as above, doing the same thing.
-* **060-stage-pkg-ls** (scan-yum) - reports httpd, libphp5.so, and mysql pkgs from yum scanner.
+* **065-stage-pkg-ls** (scan-yum) - reports httpd, libphp5.so, and mysql pkgs from yum scanner.
-* **065-stage-procs** (scan-procs/mysql) - reports procs AND datasets. this is probably a plausible message? it’s sorta a merge of the general procs & mysql procs from before.
+* **070-stage-procs** (scan-procs/mysql) - reports procs AND datasets. this is probably a plausible message? it’s sorta a merge of the general procs & mysql procs from before.